 If you are ready to receive all these benefits, the first thing to do is to select which type of action API your app should perform, i.e., use case.

-The integrated API could perform the following actions:
+The integrated third party APIs could perform the following actions:

 Using other services features